RedHat-UX/red-hat-design-system/docs/patterns/logo-wall/guidelines.md

  - On desktop, there should be a maximum of 6 logos in a row.
  - On mobile, there should be a maximum of 2 logos in a row.

+### Responsive sizing

+Each logo is in a container.
+The size of each container and logo is determined by the designer but should abide by best practices.
+Designers should ensure that all logos are of a similar size and proportionate to each other.
+Logos are centered vertically and horizontally within the container.

+### Bordered
+Logo sizes may decrease on smaller screens, however the container will retain 16px padding on all sides.
+Logos are horizontally and vertically aligned.

+### Borderless
+Logo sizes may decrease on smaller screens.
+Logo containers can adjust margins and padding for smaller screens.
+Logos are horizontally and vertically aligned.

 ## Best practices

 ### Color contrast